marijkaengel/analytics-apis/src/2.0/endpoints/bulk-data-insertion/faq.md

 ## How do I remove data that was inadvertently uploaded?

 Data uploaded through the Bulk data insertion API is permanent.
 In some cases, you can use the [Data Repair API](../data-repair/index.md), but Adobe strongly recommends that you validate uploads before ingesting them into Adobe Analytics.
-Adobe Engineering Services can also assist customers in removing data that was accidentally inserted through a paid service engagement.
+Adobe Engineering Services can also assist customers in removing undesired data through a paid service engagement.
 Contact your Adobe Account Manager for more information.